-3 Painful Reasons to Trim Your Dogs Nails
+3 Reasons to Trim Your Dogs Nails

 For many people trimming their dog’s nails can be one of the more challenging aspects of dog ownership.
 If the dogs nails are a dark color it can be difficult to judge how short to cut the nail before hitting the “quick”; the blood vessel in every nail.
 Many dogs dislike having their feet touched as this can be a very dominant behavior or, they may have had a negative experience in the past.
 Getting your dog used to having its feet handled is something that is best started in puppyhood.